t4sk/t4sk.github.io/video-scripts/functions.md

 Imagine there are two contract, `A` and `B`.
 Contract `A` has a function that returns an array of addresses.
 This function simply returns the array of addresses store in the contract.
-This function does not create any transaction, so you don't have worry about gas right?
+This function does not create any transaction, so you don't have to worry about gas right?
 Wrong.
 Why?
 Imagine contract `B` has a function that calls contract `A` to get the array of addresses and does something with it, like sending `Ether` to each address.

 Now what would happen if the array of addresses in contract `A` is huge, and contract `B` tries to get it?
 This function will fail every time, because it would use up all gas before the function can be completed.
-As long the array in contract `A` is big, the function in contract `B` will fail.
+As long the array in contract `A` is big, the function in contract `B` will fail, and many people are unhappy that they can't receive `Ether`.

 So to summarize, when writing smart contracts you rather be safe than sorry and one way to be safe is write functions that have a bounded consumption of gas.